syncfusion-content/winui-docs/winui/Kanban/swimlane.md

 # Swimlane in WinUI Kanban (SfKanban) control

 Swimlanes are horizontal categorizations of cards on the WinUI Kanban Board.
-It is used for grouping of cards, which brings transparency to the workflow process They allow you to categorize your workflow by projects, teams, users, or any other criteria you need.
+It is used for grouping of cards, which brings transparency to the workflow process.
+They allow you to categorize your workflow by projects, teams, users, or any other criteria you need.

 By default, swimlanes are categorized based on the `Assignee` values in the `KanbanModel` class.
 You can also define a category by mapping `SwimlaneKey` to the appropriate property name in the defined `KanbanModel`.

-The following code example demonstrates how to group the underlying data collection using the `SwimlaneKey` property.
+The following example code demonstrates, how to group the underlying data collection using the `SwimlaneKey` property in the Kanban control.

 {% tabs %}
-{% highlight XAML hl_lines="3" %}
+{% highlight XAML hl_lines="2" %}

 <kanban:SfKanban x:Name="kanban"
-                    ItemsSource="{Binding TaskDetails}"
+                 SwimlaneKey="IndicatorColorKey"
-                    SwimlaneKey="IndicatorColorKey">
+                 ItemsSource="{Binding TaskDetails}">
     <kanban:SfKanban.DataContext>
         <local:ViewModel/>
     </kanban:SfKanban.DataContext>